ceh-forks/fedn/docs/tutorial.rst

 The format of the input and output files (model updates) are dependent on the ML framework used.
-A `helper class <https://github.com/scaleoutsystems/fedn/blob/master/fedn/fedn/utils/kerashelper.py>`_. defines serializaion and de-serialization of the model updates.
+A `helper class <https://github.com/scaleoutsystems/fedn/blob/master/fedn/fedn/utils/kerashelper.py>`_ defines serialization and de-serialization of the model updates.
 Observe that the functions `create_seed_model <https://github.com/scaleoutsystems/examples/blob/b5876dc42e91b694488351b5dbff0cef3329b7dc/mnist-keras/client/models/mnist_model.py#L13>`_
 and `read_data <https://github.com/scaleoutsystems/examples/blob/b5876dc42e91b694488351b5dbff0cef3329b7dc/mnist-keras/client/data/read_data.py#L4>`_ are implemented by the user, where the first function constructs (compiles) and returns an untrained (seed) model.
-We then take this model and set the weights to be equal to the current global model recieved from the commbiner.
-In the example above we use the Keras helper class to de-serialize those weights and the keras funcion *model.set_weights()* to set the seed model to be equal to the current model.
+We then take this model and set the weights to be equal to the current global model received from the combiner.
+In the example above we use the Keras helper class to de-serialize those weights and the Keras function *model.set_weights()* to set the seed model to be equal to the current model.
 We then call the *train* function to first read the training data (obs. the location of the data can differ depending on if you run the client in a native or containerized environment, in the latter case it's recommend to mount the data to the container, the location should then be relative to the mount path) and then start the training.
-In this example, training equals fitting the keras model, thus we call *model.fit()* fucntion.
+In this example, training equals fitting the Keras model, thus we call *model.fit()* function.
-The *settings.yaml* is for conveniance and is not required but contains the hyper-parameter settings for the local training as key/value pairs.
+The *settings.yaml* is for convenience and is not required but contains the hyper-parameter settings for the local training as key/value pairs.

 For validations it is a requirement that the output is valid json: